Mortgage Calculator

 What credit score do I need for a mortgage?

-Conventional loans generally require 620+.
-FHA loans allow as low as 580 (or 500 with 10% down).
-The best rates go to borrowers with 740+ scores.
+Conventional loans require 620+.
+FHA loans allow 580+ (or 500+ with 10% down).
+The best mortgage rates go to borrowers with 740+.
+Each 20-point score improvement can meaningfully lower your rate — improving your score before applying saves money over the loan's life.